42picky/42picky.github.io/docs/stories/from-sphinx-to-mkdocs.md

 ### One dependency too many

-Soon after starting to use mkdocs, I found that the list of python packages needed to build documentation did grow considerably, reaching almost the same level as with Sphinx.
+Soon after starting to use [mkdocs], I found that the list of python packages needed to build documentation did grow considerably, reaching almost the same level as with Sphinx.

-Lets take a look at those that I identified in the last few weeks, while converting several python based projects to mkdocs, using the most popular theme [mkdocs-material][].
+Let's take a look at those that I identified in the last few weeks while converting several python based projects to mkdocs, using the most popular theme [mkdocs-material][].